Baptist Church, Ipswich

-Baptist Church is a heritage-listed former church at 188 Brisbane Street, Ipswich, City of Ipswich, Queensland, Australia.
+Baptist Church is a heritage-listed former Baptist church at 188 Brisbane Street, Ipswich, City of Ipswich, Queensland, Australia.
 It began as a simple gabled Gothic Revival building designed by Richard Gailey built in 1877, which was given an Art Deco makeover in 1938, designed by George Brockwell Gill.
 A memorial gate was added in 1954.

 In 2007 the site was sold, and the building converted for use as a performing arts space, known as Studio 188.
 It was added to the Queensland Heritage Register on 4 July 2006.

 History

 The former Ipswich Baptist Church, first designed by eminent Queensland architect, Richard Gailey and erected in 1877 on Brisbane Street, was originally a simple gabled brick building in a classical idiom.
 The church acquired adjacent land on Limestone Street and established a Sunday School hall and a manse there.
 An Art Deco-influenced refurbishment of the church was completed in 1938 under the direction of prolific Ipswich architect, George Brockwell Gill.
 A gateway comprising a gable roof supported on barley-twist columns was opened by the church in 1954 to honour those from the church who fought, suffered and died during World War II, and to provide an entrance to memorial grounds established next to the church on Brisbane Street.
 In 2004 the congregation established itself elsewhere and the church was sold to eventually be transformed into a performance venue by the Ipswich City Council in 2012.